 Are you growing a beard this quarantine?
 You’re not alone.
 “Beards Are the Hottest Quarantine Trend!” declared InsideEdition.
 WWD has dubbed “The Corona-Beard” “Men’s New Quarantine Hobby.”
-GQ went ahead and compiled a list of celebrities hopping on the beard trend that included John Legend, Kid Kudi, and Joe Jonas.
-And even The New Yorker dedicated a full social analysis to the trend: “During the coronavirus pandemic, facial hair has become…a way to convey solidarity from afar.”
+GQ went ahead and compiled a list of celebrities hopping on the beard trend that included john Legend, Kid Kudi, and Joe Jonas.
+And even The New Yorker dedicated full social analysis to the trend: “During the coronavirus pandemic, facial hair has become…a way to convey solidarity from afar.”

 It makes sense.
 Working from home plus free time to dedicate to grooming and maintenance equals…prime quarantine beard growth.
 It’s like a real-life chia pet you finally have time to show love and attention to!
 To prevent yourself from looking more like Tom Hanks in Castaway than the handsome devil you are, we asked bearded Bidtellectuals to share their top tips for your quarantine beard from grooming to shampooing.
 Go forth and grow!

 Invest in the right tools.

 Invest in a good grooming kit including trimmers, blow dryer, horse hairbrush, and wooden comb.
 Invest in beard oil or wax(your preference).
 Wash and condition your beard at least once a week.
 And if you plan to grow it long be prepared to look unkempt while it grows out.
 Check out all of the tutorials on YouTube for ideas on how you want to style your beard.

 Beard Shampoo is key.
 And Beard Oil is not a scam!